neuroinfolab/GeneEx2Conn/README.md

 # Gene2Conn
-Repository for linking the human transcriptome to connectome.
+Repository for linking gene expression in the human brain to the connectome

 ## Basic overview
 This notebook contains modalities for predicting the connectome from the transcriptome.